tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 cat out_single/prs-single_EAS/quantify/EAS_quantify_var_explained.txt
 cat out/prs-combined_EAS-EUR/EAS_weighted_combined_var_explained.txt
 ```
-This single summary statistic analysis is equilvant to the stage 2
+This single summary statistic analysis is equivalent to the stage 2
 analysis previously but with all the weight on the EUR prior.

 ### Question?